jayteesanchez/React-Alt-Mongo-Node-Express-Boilerplate/Readme.md

 - The only additional step is to create a Mongo LAB Database for your website and include the URL and key in your Heroku App settings.

+##Known Issues

+- Resource state rendering is incorrectly adding the API data to the State.

 ###Credit:

 For a very well written tutorial and major influence of this boilerplate...